Plan your visit

 Am I allowed to take pictures inside the museum?

-Due to corona measures, photography is temporarily not allowed.
+Yes, it's allowed to take pictures in the museum but without flash.
 Do you need a picture for professional use, please email email@example.com.

 Can I bring my dog?